w3c/wai-website/pages/about/groups/ig.md

 The group provides frequent opportunities for you to give input on digital accessibility work at W3C:

 * **Comment on WAI publications:** During development, the group publishes working drafts of [WAI working groups](/about/groups/)’ deliverables, with options for public comment &mdash; these are announced on the WAI Interest Group mailing lists.
-* **Contribute to digital accessibility discussions:** You may contribute your views to the WAI Interest Group’s mailing list discussions.
+* **Contribute to digital accessibility discussions:** Contribute your views to the WAI Interest Group’s mailing list discussions.

 ## WAI Interest Group mailing lists {#mailinglist}